April 1, 2025

 Slow Motion Video FX Editor is an advanced slow motion and fast motion video editing app designed for iOS devices.

 You can make a slow motion video and edit the speed of particular frames up to 240fps or 12 times slower.
-You can also hold a specific portion of the video in slow motion or an entire clip, which is nice for making videos for social media.
+You can also hold a specific portion of the video in slow motion or an entire clip, which is nice for making videos for social media that highlight dramatic moments.

 The app also offers background music, which you can add to your video, then share it to YouTube, Instagram, X (Twitter), or Facebook.